Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 All conventions from CLAUDE.md apply — do not deviate.

 The command is concise because CLAUDE.md provides the detailed context.
-This is a powerful pattern: define conventions once, reference them everywhere.
+This is a powerful pattern: conventions are defined once and referenced throughout.

 Organizing Commands for Large Projects

-As your command library grows, organization becomes critical.
-A project with 20 commands in a flat directory gets hard to navigate.
-Here are proven strategies for keeping things manageable.
+As a command library grows, organization becomes important.
+A project containing twenty commands in a flat directory becomes difficult to navigate.
+The following strategies have proven effective in keeping the structure manageable.

 Naming Conventions